Employment Law changes 2018/2019

 Pension Auto Enrolment

-Finally, your client needs to be aware that, with effect from 6th April, payments in lieu of notice upon termination of employment will become subject to income tax and employee National Insurance contributions, regardless of whether the right to pay is included within the contract or not.
+Finally, your client needs to be aware of new employment law 2019, with effect from 6th April, payments in lieu of notice upon termination of employment will become subject to income tax and employee National Insurance contributions, regardless of whether the right to pay is included within the contract or not.